cellular-tracking-technologies/ctt_documentation/trapsensor.md

 ## Operation Tips

 Excessive vibration, wind, and other movements can result in errant motion transmissions as well as additional power consumption.
 While some of these situations are unavoidable, it is important to keep an eye on battery levels until you baseline the power consumption.
-It is also adviced to place batteries while in field to avoid any inadvertent transmissions.
+It is also adviced to place batteries while in field to avoid any inadvertent transmissions before deployment.
+Constant movement, such as during transport, can reduce the battery life.

 ## Test Transmit